Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 - Superficial basal cell carcinoma.

-Diagnosis is usually made on clinical findings.
-Skin biopsy is very rarely required to confirm diagnosis.
+Plaque psoriasis diagnosis is usually made on clinical findings.
+Skin biopsy is very rarely required to confirm plaque psoriasis diagnosis.
 Dermoscopy can occasionally be useful.

 Management options for the treatment of psoriasis include: